 Interested in a Brynlea Puppy?

-Please email to request a questionnaire and more information; I suggest contacting me as early as possible as I generally have a waiting list for puppies.
-Send inquiries to:
+I suggest contacting me as early as possible as I generally have a waiting list for puppies.
+General information inquiries may be sent to:

 Here at Brynlea we generally breed or co-breed 2-3 litters per year.
 I invite all inquiries and am more than happy to refer you to another reputable breeder if I do not have the right puppy for you - HOWEVER - if you are looking for a puppy as a birthday or Christmas gift, or you are not willing to wait for the RIGHT puppy, I'm afraid you will be disappointed to know that I do not sell puppies as gifts nor do I have an endless stream of puppies for sale at any given time.
 Our litters are very carefully planned, with several things in mind: